Semantic-Enhanced Time-Series Forecasting via Large Language Models: Methods

 The proposed SE-LLM model consists of two primary components: the TSCC and the Time-Adapter, as depicted in Fig.~\ref{SE-LLM}.
-The process begins with the input sequence, a time series data matrix with batch size $\mathbf{B}$ and sequence length $\mathbf{L}$.
-A sliding window operation is applied to partition the temporal dimension into smaller segments, restructuring the representation and reducing computational complexity from $\mathcal{O}(L^2)$ to $\mathcal{O}(N^2K)$, where $\mathbf{T} \rightarrow \tilde{\mathbf{T}}, \quad \tilde{\mathbf{T}} \in \mathbb{R}^{B \times N \times K}$.
+The process begins with the input sequence, a time series data matrix with batch size $\mathbf{B}$ and sequence length $\mathbf{L}$.A sliding window operation is applied to partition the temporal dimension into smaller segments, transforming the original sequence $\mathbf{T}$ into a segmented representation $\tilde{\mathbf{T}} \in \mathbb{R}^{B \times N \times K}$, where $N$ denotes the number of segments and $K$ denotes the segment length.
+This operation reduces the effective sequence length processed by the LLM from $L$ to $N$, thereby reducing the self-attention complexity from $\mathcal{O}(L^2)$ to $\mathcal{O}(N^2)$ with respect to the number of temporal tokens.
 This design reduces self-attention and feed-forward network complexities, improving the model’s efficiency.

 \textbf{TS Embedding.} The temporal representation is passed through the Time Encoder module, which projects the data into a high-dimensional TS Embeddings, which can be formulated as: